SaaS | DesignAI Risk

 Business LogicINTACT

-Figma's component/variant architecture, design tokens, and shared library logic encode complex organisational design systems that are expensive to replicate or migrate elsewhere.
+Figma's component/variant architecture, design tokens, and shared library logic encode complex organisational design systems that are expensive to replicate or migrate.
+Claude Design can read these systems from codebases, but cannot yet replace the depth of multi-year enterprise design-system configuration stored in Figma.

 Public Data AccessN/A